Acute Kidney Injury

 Acute Kidney Injury Criteria

-• Serum Creatinine:: A rise of 0.3 mg/dL or more within 48 hours, or an increase to 1.5 times the baseline value, indicates kidney stress.
+• Serum Creatinine:: A rise of 0.3 mg/dL or more within 48 hours, or an increase to 1.5 times the baseline, indicates kidney stress.

-These criteria are essential for assessing the severity of AKI and guiding the appropriate treatment approach.
+These criteria are essential for assessing the severity of AKI and guiding appropriate treatment and management.

 Acute Kidney Injury Complications

-• Permanent kidney damage: Rarely, AKI can cause permanent kidney loss of function, or end-stage renal disease.
-People with end-stage renal disease require either life-long dialysis or a kidney transplant to survive
+• Permanent kidney damage: AKI can rarely progress to chronic kidney disease (CKD) or end-stage renal disease (ESRD), requiring long-term dialysis or a kidney transplant.

 Acute Kidney Injury Treatment